emu-russia/pureikyubu/testing/gba_bench/Readme.md

   gives a visible line 1210 rendering cycles (954 with DISPCNT bit 5, the "H-Blank Interval Free" flag) and a cost per OBJ, so hardware drops the OBJs that no longer fit; the renderer draws every OBJ that covers the line and DISPCNT bit 5 changes nothing.
-* **VRAM/OAM/Palette waitstates are not modelled.** GBATEK "VRAM, OAM, and Palette RAM Access": on the GBA the CPU may reach the display memory at any time, with a waitstate inserted when the controller is using it in the same cycle (unlike a DMG, no access is lost).
-The accesses here are immediate.
+* **VRAM/OAM/Palette contention is not modelled.** GBATEK "VRAM, OAM, and Palette RAM Access": on the GBA the CPU may reach the display memory at any time, with a waitstate inserted when the controller is using it in the same cycle (unlike a DMG, no access is lost).
+The accesses here take their documented 1/1/2 cycles (`Bus, InternalMemoryTimingsFollowTheMemoryMap`) but never the extra contention cycle.
 The `Ppu` test `RegisterReadBack` and the `memory` test ROM pin the data rules.
 * **DISPSTAT's H-Blank flag rises when the visible part of the line ends** (cycle 960), which is what the manual's timing table gives.
 GBATEK 4000004h instead says the flag is "0" for 1006 cycles, i.e. it rises 46 cycles later; that remark is not followed.
-* **The internal RAM's own access times are not modelled.** The CPU's cycle counts are exact and the cartridge's waitstates follow WAITCNT, but EWRAM (a 16-bit bus) and IWRAM (32-bit) are treated as zero-wait.
-The cartridge prefetch buffer is modelled as a waitstate rule rather than as a real 8-halfword buffer.
+* **The internal RAM's own access times follow GBATEK's memory map, except for the display memory.** The CPU's cycle counts are exact, the cartridge's waitstates follow WAITCNT, and the on-board 256K WRAM (a 16-bit bus) charges its 3/3/6 cycles - with the waitstate count taken from the undocumented 4000800h register, whose default 0Dh is the documented two waits - while VRAM, OAM and Palette RAM charge the documented 1/1/2.
+What is still missing is GBATEK's "+1 cycle if the GBA accesses video memory at the same time" (the renderer composes a whole line at once rather than dot by dot), and the cartridge prefetch buffer is modelled as a waitstate rule rather than as a real 8-halfword buffer.
 * **DMA charges its stolen cycles to the next slice** of the system clock instead of interleaving with the CPU instruction that started it, and a DMA transfer runs to completion in one go.
 The word counts, the address adjustments and the start timings themselves follow GBATEK.